About the RIDQC Certification

 A grade of 70% is required for the successful passing of the RIDQC Certification Exam.

-Practitioners of residential interior design with the required hands-on residential interior design experience, design-related education, or combination of the two are eligible to sit for the RIDQC Exam.
-The RIDQC Certification exam is available for students in the USA and International students.
+Practitioners of residential interior design with required hands-on experience, design-related education, or combination of the two are eligible to sit for the RIDQC Exam.
+The RIDQC Certification exam is available for students in the USA as well as international students.

 questions concerning your school. email@example.com

-New York Institute for Art and Design "NYIAD" has been approved by the RIDQC certification exam.
+New York Institute for Art and Design "NYIAD" has been approved.

-Two years of hands-on interior design experience in combination with a four or five-year degree in interior
+Two years of hands-on interior design experience in combination with education in interior

 ABOUT THE EXAM

 Part I - Multiple Choice